SuzuSuzu-HaruHaru/league-standings/README.md

 #### when

-The first is `when`, which simply lets you choose whether you want the head-to-head comparisons to be done immediately (here signified by the `before` keyword, as per the example above), or only after the comparison using the overall results of the whole table has not been able to sort all the teams (here signified by the `after` keyword).
+The first is `when`, which simply lets you choose whether you want the head-to-head comparisons to be done immediately (here signified by the `before` keyword), or only after the comparison using the overall results of the whole table has not been able to sort all the teams (here signified by the `after` keyword).
 Those of you who like soccer may already be familiar with this concept: FIFA uses overall criteria first in all of their competition, only resorting to head-to-head if this does not work fully, whereas UEFA famously uses head-to-head comparisons as their first row of criteria, with overall results being used only to solve any still-existing ties.

 One such example comes from [Group E at the UEFA EURO 2016](https://en.wikipedia.org/wiki/UEFA_Euro_2016), where the final table ended up looking like this